MAVYRET is a prescription medicine used to treat adults and children 12 years of age and older or weighing at least 99 pounds (45 kilograms) with:

-Learn more about how MAVYRET works to cure* all common types of hep C.
+Learn more about how MAVYRET works to cure* all types of hep C.

 MAVYRET can cause serious side effects, including:

-Hepatitis B virus reactivation.
-Before starting treatment with MAVYRET, your doctor will do blood tests to check for hepatitis B virus infection.
-If you have ever had hepatitis B virus infection, the hepatitis B virus could become active again during or after treatment for hep C virus with MAVYRET.
-Hepatitis B virus that becomes active again (called reactivation) may cause serious liver problems including liver failure and death.
-Your doctor will monitor you if you are at risk for hepatitis B virus reactivation during treatment and after you stop taking MAVYRET.
+Hepatitis B virus (hep B) reactivation.
+Before starting treatment with MAVYRET, your doctor will do blood tests to check for hep B infection.
+If you have ever had hep B infection, hep B could become active again during or after treatment for hep C with MAVYRET.
+Hep B that becomes active again (called reactivation) may cause serious liver problems, including liver failure and death.
+Your doctor will monitor you if you are at risk for hep B reactivation during treatment and after you stop taking MAVYRET.
 For more information about side effects, see the section “What are the possible side effects of MAVYRET?”